VysotskiVadim/VysotskiVadim.blog/_drafts/manual_testing_of_android_application_part_1_life_cycle.markdown

 #### Lifecycle bug detection algorithm: {#detection_algorithm}
 1. Open a screen;
-2. Change a screen state, i.e. do anything that changes UI: input text, start loading, ets;
+2. Change a screen state, i.e. do anything that changes UI: input text, start loading, etc;
 3. Trigger Lifecycle event (will see them later);
-4. Verify that application is in correct state;
+4. Verify that application is in the correct state;

-We will consider different Lifecycle events, just trigger them in the third step of bug detection algorithm.
+We will consider different Lifecycle events, just trigger them in the third step of the bug detection algorithm.

 ### Configuration Changes {#configuration_change}
-OS has many different configurations which affect UI appearance: orientation (vertical/horizontal), Day/Night mode, system language, and others...
+OS has many different configurations that affect UI appearance: orientation (vertical/horizontal), Day/Night mode, system language, and others...
-When one of configuration parameters changes Android recreates components to adopt app for a new settings.
+When one of the configuration parameters changes Android recreates components to adopt the app for a new setting.

 <div align='center'>
     <img height='400px' src='https://github.com/VysotskiVadim/VysotskiVadim.github.io/raw/master/assets/configuration_change_orientation.gif'>
     <img height='400px' src='https://github.com/VysotskiVadim/VysotskiVadim.github.io/raw/master/assets/configuration_change_night_mode.gif'>
 </div>
-The easiest way to trigger configuration change is to rotate device or turn on/off night mode.
+The easiest way to trigger configuration change is to rotate a device or turn on/off night mode.

 ### Process Death {#process_death}
-Android manages RAM memory without user interaction.
+Android manages RAM without user interaction.
 When there is a low amount of available memory,
 OS trying to free up some space.
-It selects a process with lowest priority among running processes and kill it.
+It selects a process with the lowest priority among running processes and kills it.
 Visible applications have the highest priority.
-So when user switch between apps, and there is a memory starvation, previous app is likely to be killed by OS.
+So when a user switches between apps, and there is memory starvation, the previous app is likely to be killed by OS.
-When user switch back to the previous app its state is restored, so user even doesn't notice that violence took place here.
+When a user switches back to the previous app its state is restored, so a user even doesn't notice that violence took place here.

 <div style="margin: 10px" align="center">
     {% include image.html src='background_process_limits' alt='background processes limit in settings' width='300px' %}
 </div>

+For testing purposes,
-For testing purposes you can set **Background process limit** to **No background process** in developer options.
+you can set **Background process limit** to **No background process** in developer options.

 To test switch from testing app to any other,